DefoeCheung/EDA-Projects/README.md

 Exercises
 In this exercise, you will analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.

-Answer the following questions in this notebook below and submit to your Github account.

 1.Is the distribution of body temperatures normal?
 Although this is not a requirement for the Central Limit Theorem to hold (read the introduction on Wikipedia's page about the CLT carefully: https://en.wikipedia.org/wiki/Central_limit_theorem), it gives us some peace of mind that the population may also be normally distributed if we assume that this sample is representative of the population.
 Think about the way you're going to check for the normality of the distribution.
 Graphical methods are usually used first, but there are also other ways: https://en.wikipedia.org/wiki/Normality_test